 The architecture of an identity system has a profound impact on the nature of the relationships it supports.
 This post categorizes the high-level architecture of identity systems, discusses the properties of each category to understand architectural influences, and explores what their respective architectures mean to their legitimacy as a basis for online life.

 Introductory note: I recently read a paper from Sam Smith, Key Event Receipt Infrastructure, that provided inspiration for a way to think about and classify identity systems.
 In particular his terminology was helpful to me.
 This blog post uses terminology and ideas from Sam's paper to classify and analyze three different identity system architectures.
-I hope it provides a used model for thinking about identity online.
+I hope it provides a useful model for thinking about identity online.

 John Locke was an English philosopher who thought a lot about power: who had it, how it was used, and how it impacted the structure of society.
 Locke’s theory of mind forms the foundation for our modern ideas about identity and independence.
 Locke argued that "sovereign and independent" was man’s natural state and that we gave up freedom, our sovereignty, in exchange for something else, protection, sociality, and commerce, among others.
 This grand bargain forms the basis for any society.